Skip to content

 Context

-This project is about political decision-making.
-How is infrastructure maintenance prioritised in a politically driven organisation, where leadership can change every four years?
-And how is the maintenance of water and sewage and roads prioritised in comparison with other welfare areas, such as elderly care and education?
+This project concerns political decision-making.
+How is the maintenance of infrastructure prioritized in politically governed organizations where leadership can change every four years?
+And how is the maintenance of water and sewage systems and roads prioritized in comparison to other areas of welfare, such as eldercare and education?

-In Swedish municipalities, there is a tug of war between different areas of welfare costs.
-At the same time, there is an accumulated need for maintenance of physical infrastructure.
-Knowledge of ‘where’ and ‘when’ this need is distributed among many organisations, departments and boards, and ‘who’, i.e. who has the formal and informal power to decide on priorities, is unclear.
-These issues are under-researched both in Swedish and international contexts.
+In Swedish municipalities, there is a constant tug-of-war between various areas of welfare expenditure.
+At the same time, there is an accumulated need for the maintenance of physical infrastructure.
+Knowledge about where and when this need arises is distributed across many organizations, departments, and boards, and who – that is, who has the formal and informal power to make prioritization decisions – remains unclear.
+These questions are under-researched both in Swedish and international contexts.

 Solution

-In this project we aim to fill this knowledge gap by studying political decision-making processes regarding long-term maintenance of water and sewage and roads.
-How is long-term maintenance work prioritised in organisations with different types of funding?
-What are the mandatory passage points for reaching decisions and how are these shaped, and by whom?
-What is the division of responsibilities between politicians, managers and engineers?
-Answering these questions can provide answers to the question of why maintenance is not prioritised even though sufficient resources and technologies are often available.
+This project aims to address this knowledge gap by studying political decision-making processes related to the long-term maintenance of water and sewage systems as well as roads.
+How is long-term maintenance work prioritized in organizations with different types of financing?
+What are the mandatory decision-making checkpoints, how are they shaped, and by whom?
+What does the division of responsibilities between politicians, managers, and engineers entail?

 Project goals

-Since the goal of this project is to produce new implementable knowledge about political decision-making processes, more knowledge is needed about how prioritisation is done in practice and what considerations are made.
+As the aim of this project is to generate new, applicable knowledge about political decision-making processes, more insight is needed into how prioritizations are made in practice and what considerations are involved.